WillSoper/WillSoper.github.io/_posts/2020-06-15-dream-big-act-small-taking-control-with-goals.md

 Often while trying to make goals SMART people water them down and make them less exciting - try not to do that for your own Dream Big goal, just make sure there's no room for you to kid yourself that you achieved it when you didn't.

-This shouldn't be something that you can **just do**.
+This goal shouldn't be something that you can **just do**.
 For example, you could set yourself a personal goal to run a marathon; you know for sure that no matter how hard you try you can't just get up and run a marathon tomorrow (or if you can, this is a pretty weak goal).
 That's the point of a goal - it's not a to do list.
 Another example might be to become a senior developer; it's an achievable goal, but not one that you can just do in one step.

 So now you have an inspiring big goal - something that you would be really proud to have achieved, but you also have a fairly obvious gap in that you can't actually do it.
 Now you need the next part!